infra-at-scale/organization-template/README.md

 ## 🚀 Getting Started

+This repository is a **template repository**.

+To get started:

+* Create a new repository from this template using the **"Use this template"** button on GitHub.

+or:

+* Fork it and customize it to match your organization's structure and naming conventions.

-You can bootstrap this repository for your own Azure environment using one of three methods:
+Then you can bootstrap this repository for your own Azure environment using one of three methods:

 ### GitHub Actions (Recommended)